onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 Cross domain edges connect Q047 to problems in other domains that can reuse its patterns.

 * Q036
-  Reason: Can reuse multi scale growth and energy channel budget patterns to structure microscopic versus macroscopic constraint matching.
+  Reason: Can reuse multiscale growth and energy channel budget patterns to structure microscopic and macroscopic constraint matching.

 * Q121
-  Reason: Uses early SMBH origin as a constrained physical testbed for reasoning about extreme tail events and long horizon planning in AI alignment.
+  Reason: Uses early SMBH origin as a constrained physical test bed for reasoning about extreme tail events and long horizon planning in AI alignment.

 ---